PeaceFounder/AppBundler.jl/README.md

 - GTK applications fail to find shared libraries in the UWP environment.
 This will probably be resolved once we get Julia with the `ucrt.dll` runtime.
 - Only runtime behavior `packagedClassicApp` is supported.
 This is because of `msvcrt32.dll` reliance, which will be resolved once Julia transitions to `ucrt.dll`.
+- When OpenSSL is installed in the `C:\Windows\System32` folder, `osslsigncode` fails as system-wide OpenSSL takes precedence over Julia's packaged `OpenSSL_jll`.

 To debug issues with MSIX, you can stop bundling at a folder stage and test it with `Add-AppPackage -register AppxManifest.xml`.